makersacademy/learn_coding_workshops/git_started_with_git/instructions.md

 - **git config --global user.email "your@email.com"**
 - **git config --global user.name "Firstname Lastname"**

-- Once you've added the above you should be able to commit and see something like **'Updated instructions 1 file changed...'**
+- Once you've added the above you should be able to commit, run the same command again: **git commit -m 'our description of what changes we are saving'**
+- You should see see something like **'Updated instructions 1 file changed...'**

 - Run **git status**, if you get: **'On branch main... nothing to commit, working tree clean'** then you can move on!

 > Tip: Run **git log** to look at your commit history.